critesjosh/javascriptCalculator/README.md

 #Javascript Calculator

 This is a calculator that I built using Javascript.
 The calculator can compute in standard decimals, binary or in hexadecimal.
-Speech recognition is on the way!
+Speech recognition works!

 ##use it!